Fired UBS Advisor Claims Retaliation for Whistleblowing

 A Florida broker who worked at UBS Financial Services for 15 years filed a wrongful termination whistle-blowing lawsuit against the firm in federal court on Monday, claiming he was fired for cooperating in investigations of elder abuse by a former colleague.

-The suit, filed in federal court in the District of New Jersey’s Newark division, asserts two counts of whistle-blowing violations under the federal Dodd-Frank Act and a Florida state statute, unusual claims in the brokerage industry.
+The suit, filed in federal court in the District of New Jersey’s Newark division, asserts two counts of whistle-blowing violations under the federal Dodd-Frank Act and under a Florida state statute, unusual claims in the brokerage industry.

 “Those are very rare,” said Curtis Carlson, an employment lawyer in Florida who was unfamiliar with the Price case.
 Large firms have strong compliance departments that are fairly well insulated against charges of systemic fraud, he said.